 Holding the elevator door for a straggling colleague might seem kind, but it can disrupt the elevator’s flow and cause delays.
 Similarly, repeatedly pressing the call button won’t make the elevator arrive any faster.
 Instead, wait patiently for your turn.
 When the elevator arrives, allow those inside to exit before you board.
 This prevents congestion and keeps things moving.
 A few extra seconds of waiting can save everyone time and frustration.
 Good elevator etiquette makes the ride more pleasant for everyone.

-The Psychology of Waiting
+The Psychology of Waiting in Lines

 We all know the feeling of being in a hurry, especially when an elevator is involved.
 But rushing into a lift the moment the doors open can be dangerous.
 Taking a few extra seconds to ensure everyone has exited safely before entering is crucial for accident prevention.
 Waiting your turn shows respect for others and contributes to a more positive and efficient experience in the elevator.
 Respecting personal space and promoting efficiency are key components of good elevator etiquette.
 It’s about creating a comfortable and predictable environment in a shared space.